 Current Nyquist Version Shows the version of the appliance's currently installed firmware.
 New Nyquist Version Shows the version of the firmware that has been loaded, though not installed, onto the appliance.

-Update Firmware Available only when a new firmware version has been loaded onto the appliance (as specified in required after installation.

-New Nyquist Version).
+Update Firmware Available only when a new firmware version has been loaded onto the appliance (as specified in New Nyquist Version).
 Installs the loaded firmware.
-A reboot may be
+A reboot may be required after installation.
 Upload Firmware Prompts the user to specify a firmware file, which will then be loaded (though not installed) onto the appliance.

-Note: To obtain the firmware file for a specific ver-

-sion, please contact Bogen Customer Service.
+Note: To obtain the firmware file for a specific version, please contact Bogen Customer Service.
 Check for Updates Available only when the appliance is configured for Standalone mode.
 Checks the Bogen website for the latest firmware version available. and if it finds a version newer than what is currently installed, downloads it to the appliance.

+Table 3.
+Firmware Update settings

-Restore Factory SettingsReturns the appliance to its original factory configuration.
+Restore Factory Settings Returns the appliance to its original factory configuration.

-Note: This does not install the original appliance
+Note: This does not install the original appliance firmware.
+The firmware will not be shaped firmware.

-firmware.
 The firmware will not be changed.